CupofCoding/side-scroller-game/README.md

 - Character needs to be stationary; in order to allow character to jump, there has to be logic for the character to persistently be falling and obstructed by the ground.
 - Character needs a swinging motion, enemy needs to register hit then death animations.
 - Enemy needs to randomize 1 hit or 2 hits to die; 2 hits requires stagger then proceeding forward animation.
 (Rule #2: DoubleTap)
+- Need to create a way to add points to score; enemy dies; replace with floating points.